Categories

 Its not that rheumatoid arthritis causes red or dry eye, but that the underlying autoimmune connective bandanna disorder that causes rheumatoid arthritis can also affect connective bandanna in the eye.

 The iris, ciliary body, cornea and many of the tear producing structures of the eye can be affected.
 If the iris and ciliary body are affected, the resulting disease is called uveitis and will feature pain, blurred vision and red eye.
-This shape up needs prompt treatment with prescription drops to prevent permanent hurt.
-Any one or both eyes can be involved.
+This condition needs prompt treatment with prescription drops to prevent permanent hurt.
+Either one or both eyes can be involved.

-If the tear producing structures of the eye are affected, severe dry eye consequences.
-Dry eye can be treated with artifical tears, punctal plugs, prescription drops and/or oral medication.
+If the tear producing structures of the eye are affected, severe dry eye results.
+Dry eye can be treated with artifical tears, punctal plugs, prescription drops and/or oral tablets.
 Vision can be affected due to irritation of the cornea.

-Glasses are not a treatment for any dry eye or uveitis
+Glasses are not a treatment for either dry eye or uveitis